-Once the shares have been transferred to the new beneficiary, you should state the date on which the deceased person ceased to be a member, as well as the details of the person who now owns their stock.
-The latter stages of the process are the same as when a member leaves for any other reason.
+Once the shares have been transferred to the new beneficiary, you should state the date on which the deceased person ceased being a member, as well as the details of the person who now owns their shares.

 What is a shareholders’ agreement?

 Many companies choose to draw up a shareholders’ agreement.
 This is a legal document that outlines their rights and responsibilities, regulates their relationship with one another, confirms how the company should be managed, and clarifies the way in which decisions can and cannot be made.

-An agreement usually includes provisions for pre-emption rights, which requires available shares to be offered to existing members before anyone else.
+An agreement usually includes provisions for pre-emption rights, which require available shares to be offered to existing company shareholders before anyone else.
 If no such agreement is in place, shares could be offered to someone who lacks the necessary business knowledge and experience to support the company’s vision and objectives.

-Key features and advantages of an agreement:
+Key features and advantages of a shareholders’ agreement:

-- Provisions or arrangements can be included that apply to individual and current shareholders only – the provisions in the articles are generalised and apply to all current and future members.
+- Provisions or arrangements can be included that apply to individual and current shareholders only – the provisions in the articles are generalised and apply to all current and future members

-- Provides an effective framework for resolving disputes between members.
+- Provides an effective framework for resolving disputes between members

-- Unlike the articles, this type of agreement is private and confidential so the public has no access to.
+- Unlike the articles, this type of agreement is private and confidential so the public has no access to

-- Demonstrates unity and stability, which is appealing to banks and investors.
+- Demonstrates unity and stability, which is appealing to banks and investors

-- Provides better protection for the rights and investment value of minority shareholders.
+- Provides better protection for the rights and investment value of minority shareholders

-- Outlines dividend policies and the distribution of profits.
+- Outlines dividend policies and the distribution of profits

-- Can specify decisions that require a 100% majority vote of the members.
+- Can specify decisions that require a 100% majority vote of the members

-- Clarifies the particulars of pre-emption rights.
+- Clarifies the particulars of pre-emption rights

-- Outlines the terms and manner of each member’s investment agreement.
+- Outlines the terms and manner of each member’s investment agreement

-- Set out the terms of directors’ remuneration.
+- Set out the terms of directors’ remuneration

-- Provides for the regulation and restriction of allotments or transfers.
+- Provides for the regulation and restriction of allotments or transfers

-- Outlines the terms of selling or closing the company.
+- Outlines the terms of selling or closing the company

 How to arrange a shareholders’ agreement

-Standard agreement templates are available online.
+Standard shareholders’ agreement templates are available online.
 You can also create a bespoke agreement online with a variety of legal companies.
 However, we do recommend consulting a reputable solicitor for the most appropriate and up-to-date legal advice.

 What is the last members list?